View Document Text

 investments that seek to generate steady income and some capital appreciation.
 Exchange-traded REITs

 are liquid securities sold on exchanges like stocks.
-While MRD often utilizes REIT mutual funds and ETFs
+While MRD sometimes utilizes REIT funds and ETFs for

 Obligations Backed by the "Full Faith and Credit" of the U.S. Government